Our Parish Prayer Tree

 Hand Bell & Chime Choir

-St. George’s Tintinnabula Hand-bell Choir rehearses on Mondays at 6:45pm in the Small Hall.
+St. George’s Tintinnabula Hand-bell and Chimes Choir usually rehearses on Mondays at 6:45 pm in the Small Hall. but they are currently on hiatus until March 1st, 2020.
 They are in need of several new members.
 No experience necessary!
 Please call Lynn Adams (635-8474) or Arlene Trask (738-2856) if you may be interested.

 Tintinnabula plays a couple of Services a year during Communion or for specific hymns and are invited to play at some other venues, including nursing homes, throughout the year.
 In summer 2017, Gary Baxter rebuilt the boxes we store them in, and vestry supported the cost of this venture.
 With 3 ringers short this year we went with two octaves rather than three.
 Arlene Trask is Tintinnabula's director.